wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/5b-create-model-driven-application.md

 keep the managers up to date on the current leads and forecasted revenue.

 ### Create the custom entity
-You skip these steps if you have already created the *Prospects* entity.
+You can skip these steps if you have already created the *Prospects* entity.

 1. Go to the [Power Apps home page](https://powerapps.microsoft.com/)  and sign in to Power Apps.
 1. On the menu, expand **Data** and **Select Entities**.